 You calculate the Use Tax by using the New Jersey Sales Tax rate effective at the time of purchase.
 See the rates above.

-Example 1: New Jersey resident Gabriel bought $1,000 in taxable goods before January 1, 2017, from the catalog of an out-of-state company that collected no sales taxes on the purchase.
-Seven percent (7%) was the Sales Tax rate in effect at the time of purchase.
+Example 1: New Jersey resident Gabriel bought $1,000 in taxable goods before January 1, 2018, from the catalog of an out-of-state company that collected no sales taxes on the purchase.
+6.875% was the New Jersey Sales Tax rate in effect at the time of purchase.

 This is the Use Tax calculation for the purchase:

-- If you paid sales tax on an out-of-state purchase, but the amount paid to the out-of-state jurisdiction was less than New Jersey would have collected in tax on the purchase, then you owe Use Tax.
-To calculate New Jersey Use Tax on purchases on or after January 1, 2017, do the following:
+If you paid sales tax on an out-of-state purchase, but the amount paid to the out-of-state jurisdiction was less than New Jersey would have collected in tax on the purchase, then you owe New Jersey Use Tax.
+To calculate New Jersey Use Tax on purchases on or after January 1, 2018, do the following:

 Multiply the purchase price (including delivery charges) before tax by the New Jersey Sales Tax Rate in effect at the time.
 This gives you the amount of tax that would have been charged if the purchase had been made in New Jersey.
 Then subtract the amount of sales tax paid out of state from the New Jersey figure.
 This will be the amount of Use Tax you owe to New Jersey.